 Mistake #3: Not Going to a Rugby Game

-Within the last year, my son has become a big fan of rugby.
+In the year or so leading up to our trip, my son had become a big fan of rugby.
 On this trip, we spent a day in Palmerston North just so we could go to the New Zealand Rugby Museum.
 While I looked into whether the All Blacks were playing during our trip, it never occurred to me to look into getting tickets to watch another team play rugby while we were there.
 I am still kicking myself for not trying to take my son to see a rugby game in New Zealand.
 It is, after all, the national sport!
 What was I thinking!?!?!
+While he loved the rugby museum, he would have loved watching a game even more.

 Tip: Take your sports-loving family to see a rugby game.